"SNOW HAS THE RIGHT TOUCH FOR ALL OF THE GROOVES, WHETHER EVOKING THE SPIRIT OF HENDRIX, MILES OR THE METERS." -MODERN DRUMMER

 As an in-demand player in the Charlotte, NC region, Adam has performed with many organizations such as the Charlotte Symphony Orchestra, Opera Carolina, Carolinas Wind Orchestra, Davidson Symphony Orchestra, Charlotte Jazz Orchestra, Jazz Arts Initiative, Children's Theater of Charlotte, Blumenthal Performing Arts, Greenville (SC) Jazz Collective, and Carolina Voices.

 Adam received a Bachelor of Music Education and Master of Music degree from Winthrop University.
 He received his Doctor of Musical Arts degree from The University of North Carolina at Greensboro.
 Dr. Snow is a member of Percussive Arts Society, Jazz Educators Network, The Society for Ethnomusicology, and Pi Kappa Lambda National Music Honor Society.
-He is a contributor to the Percussive Arts Society's journal Percussive Notes and is an artist endorser for Innovative Percussion.
+He is a contributor to the Percussive Arts Society's journal Percussive Notes, serves on the PAS World Percussion Committee, and is an artist endorser for Innovative Percussion.